This post may contain affiliate links.

 5. Plastic zip lock bags, oh how I love them!

 Kids underwear, my underwear, kids T-shirts, socks, everything.

 I like to be able to find stuff, you see.

-I bag anything that could possibly leak.
+I bag anything that could leak.
 Particularly if flying into high altitudes, like Peru.
 Things seem to explode in the lower pressure, it’s happened to us.
-The ball actually popped out of a roll on antiperspirant.
+The ball popped out of a roll-on antiperspirant.

 Extra bags for stinky dirty laundry and wet stuff, too.
 Plastic bags make me feel much better in general, lots of them.

 I hate having to rummage about for something that is invariably right at the bottom of my backpack.

 For that reason I always prefer a pack that zips open like a conventional travel bag, not a top loader.
 My husband disagrees, so make up your own mind.